awsdocs/aws-java-developer-guide-v2/doc_source/examples-iam-account-aliases.md

 To list your account’s alias, if any, call the IamClient’s `listAccountAliases` method\.

 **Note**
-The returned [ListAccountAliasesResponse](http://docs.aws.amazon.com/sdk-for-java/latest/reference/software/amazon/awssdk/services/iam/model/ListAccountAliasesResponse.html) supports the same `isTruncated` and `marker` methods as other AWS SDK for Java *list* methods, but an S account can have only *one* account alias\.
+The returned [ListAccountAliasesResponse](http://docs.aws.amazon.com/sdk-for-java/latest/reference/software/amazon/awssdk/services/iam/model/ListAccountAliasesResponse.html) supports the same `isTruncated` and `marker` methods as other AWS SDK for Java *list* methods, but an account can have only *one* account alias\.

  **Imports**